 In American Samoa, the following federal permits are required for fishing in the exclusive economic zone (EEZ) under the American Samoa FEP.
-Regulations governing fisheries under the American Samoa FEP are in the Code of Federal Regulations (CFR), Title 50, Part 665.
+Regulations governing fisheries under this FEP are in the Code of Federal Regulations (CFR), Title 50, Part 665.